Weare Giffard

-Weare Giffard is a small village, civil parish and former manor in the Torridge district, in north Devon.
+Weare Giffard is a small village, civil parish and former manor in the Torridge district, in north Devon, England.
 The church and manor house are situated 2 1/2 miles NW of Great Torrington in Devon.
 Most of the houses within the parish are situated some 1/2-mile east of the church.
 The church is situated on a hillside to the north and slightly above the wide and flat valley floor of the River Torridge.
 The Church of the Holy Trinity and the adjacent Weare Giffard Hall are designated members of the Grade I listed buildings in Devon.
+In 2011 the parish had a population of 345.

 History

-The historian of Devon Tristram Risdon (d.1640) supposed the name Weare to be derived from a fish weir which was historically situated in the river to catch fish.
+The historian of Devon Tristram Risdon (d.
+1640) supposed the name Weare to be derived from a fish weir which was historically situated in the river to catch fish.
 The construction of a fish-weir generally required a licence from the feudal overlord, as naturally these affected the catches of other inhabitants further along the river.
 Many disputes are recorded in the medieval records over disputes concerning fish-weirs.